 These were to be Watt’s final races in F3000, as a motorcycle accident at the end of the year left him paralysed and ended any chance of racing in Formula One.

-This didn’t stop him from continuing his motorsport though.
+However, the setback didn’t stop him from continuing his motorsport career though.

 Watt returned home to compete in the Danish Touring Car Championship between 2001 and 2010, winning the Drivers’ Championship in 2002.

 Watt also made a one-off appearance in the 2009 FIA World Touring Car Championship at Oschersleben in a SEAT Léon.